nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_DiagnosticReport.md

 </table>

 Clinical Interpretation of test results in a text format and notes written by performing organisation in addition to the interpretation.
 For example, the sample has haemolysed or has leaked.

+For clarity notes may be captured at a number of levels wihtin a DiagnosticReport.
+There may also be notes related to the specimen, test group header or individual test result.
+It is the consuming systems responsibility to make sure all relevant notes are displayed to the user.

 ### presentedForm ###